-Pursuant to NAC 641A.131, to maintain licensure, a Marriage and Family Therapist or a Clinical Professional Counselor must complete 20hours of continuing education each year, at least 3 hours of which must be on ethics issues specifically pertaining to he field of practice of the marriage and family therapist or the clinical professional counselor and 2 hours must specifically pertain to suicide prevention.
+Pursuant to NAC 641A.131, to maintain licensure, a Marriage and Family Therapist or a Clinical Professional Counselor must complete 20 hours of continuing education each year, at least 3 hours of which must be on ethics issues specifically pertaining to he field of practice of the marriage and family therapist or the clinical professional counselor and 2 hours must specifically pertain to suicide prevention.

 If the marriage and family therapist or clinical professional counselor is an approved supervisor, at least 2 hours of the requirements of this subsection must be on issues specifically pertaining to supervising in the field of practice of the approved supervisor and must include education in at least one of the following: